mismayil/ada-madry-data-story/index.md

 Bill Gates/Murray ?
 Entrepreneur or Artist ?

+If someone ask you to explain the personaity traits of an entrepreneur, what would you say?
-When we think about an entrepreneur, we imagine a driven, extraverted, energetic, action-oriented person.
+Most people would describe a driven, extraverted, energetic, action-oriented person.
+However, they might not describe the same for an artist.
+What do you think? are entrepreneurs and artists quite similar to each other in their personality traits or are they different?
-We might not think the same about an artist.
-However, there have been several studies comparing the personality traits of entrepreneurs and artists.
+There have been several studies comparing the personality traits of entrepreneurs and artists [10].
-Surprisingly enough, most of the researches show that both entrepreneurs and artists are quite similar to each other in personality.
+Surprisingly enough, most of these researches show that both entrepreneurs and artists are quite similar to each other in personality.
+Let's see what quotebank data has to say about our question.

-We are trying to reproduce some of the key results from the paper [`The economic psychology of creating and venturing: a comparative behavioural portrait of artists and entrepreneurs `](https://link.springer.com/article/10.1007/s11187-020-00420-1) using personality analysis on quotebank data.
+We selected quotes of top 100 entrepreneurs and artists and analysed the personality between them.
+Guess who is the top entrepreneur speaker ?
+You are right if you guessed Trump!
+Who can ever beat him?
+(Biden obviously XD)

 <img src="images/artist_entrepreneur_heatmap.png" alt="drawing" width="5000"/>

 From the above heatmap, we can see that both entrepreneurs and artists are quite similar in many personality types.
-To truly understand the similarity we compared the distribution of the personality scores for the big five personality types i.e, neuroticism, extraversion, agreeableness, conscientiousness, openness of artists and entrepreneurs.
+To truly understand the similarity we compared the distribution of the personality scores for the big five personality types i.e, neuroticism, extraversion, agreeableness, conscientiousness, openness.

 <img src="images/entrepreneur_artist_dist.png" alt="drawing" width="5000"/>